 To combat unfavorable experiences like that, you can create custom and dynamic groups of your contacts that fit any criteria you want.
 You can divide your list by industry, interest, behaviors displayed, or nearly any other data point that you can think up.

 For example, if you own a yoga studio and want to create a campaign promoting your new family package, you can create a group of your contacts that fit that criteria.
-That segment might include people on your list who are married, have children under the age of 18, or have attended X number of classes within the last month.
-You can automatically add tags, which are labels to help you effectively group and identify the contacts in your database, to add any people who match that set criteria to your campaign in the present and future.
+That segment might include people on your list who are married, have children under the age of 18 or have attended X number of classes within the last month.
+You can automatically add tags, which are labels to help you effectively group and identify the contacts in your database, to include any people who match that set criteria to your campaign in the present and future.

 To personalize the messages in that campaign further, you can easily select a merge field to insert any type of data from a contact record into your marketing message.
-You can add the customer’s name, credit card expiration date, last purchase amount and more into your message, form, landing page or task content.
+You can add the customer’s name, credit card expiration date, and last purchase amount into your message, form, landing page or task content.
 For example, you can include a merge field for [First Name] in your email, send it to 50 different contacts, and the field will populate with each contact’s first name.

 With access to all of this data, it becomes easier to carve your list of targets into narrower segments and increase the effectiveness of your campaigns.